jfclere/pisolar/README.md

 # pisolar
-software for arduino to power off the PI and power on after a while, the PI use I2C to start the power off/power on cycle.
+software for ATTiny45 to power off the PI and power on after a while, the PI use I2C to start the power off/power on cycle.
 Look to: https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c to install the software on PI.

 # install the service